ankumar/architecture/README.md

 # Modern Application Development
 **"If we have a system of improvement that’s directed at improving the parts taken separately, you can be absolutely sure that the performance of the whole will not be improved.
 The performance of a system depends on how the parts fit, not how they act taken separately.” -Dr. Russell Ackoff.**

+**"[Software Patterns](https://github.com/ankumar/Architecture/blob/master/Patterns/Stuff.md) aren't prescriptive rules that say do this because it works.
+They say this has worked in many cases, Try it and see if it works for you."**

 # Well-Architected
 Architecture is about [Systems Thinking](https://www.youtube.com/watch?v=OqEeIG8aPPk) including People, Process and Technology; synthesis of multiple perspectives, including social dynamics, domain-driven design, business models, and software architecture.
 It's not about code, and it's not a synonym for "software architecture".